-Crepes are a great breakfast treat for slumber parties!
+Crepes are a great breakfast for slumber parties!

-Just add your favorite filling such as jelly, peanut butter, nutella and dust a sprinkle of powdered sugar or fill with fresh fruit and add a dab of cool whip on top.
-We also tried it rolled up with pancake syrup.
+Just add your favorite filling such as jelly, peanut butter, nutella and dust a sprinkle of powdered sugar or fill with fresh fruit and add a dab of cool whip on top and a drizzle of chocolate or syrup.

-You can even make it the night before and refrigerate for a ready to make breakfast the next morning.
+You can even make the batter the night before and refrigerate for a ready to make breakfast the next morning.
 This recipe serves 8 so double for a large group.
-We ate 2-3 each.
+The kids ate 2-3 each.

 - In a large bowl mix eggs, milk, water, melted butter and vanilla.